Rebecca Riots: Events leading to the riots

 The farmers were faced with a drastic reduction in their income, but had no financial relief in similar reductions in their outgoings, mainly rents, tithes, county rates, poor rates and the turnpike tolls.
 Farm rents were mainly static, but the tithes, tolls and poor rates increased.
-Seeing themselves as victims of 'tyranny and oppression', the farmers and their workers took the law into their own hands to rid themselves of these taxes.
+These farmers felt oppressed so the farmers and their workers took the law into their own hands to rid themselves of these taxes.
 The first institutions to be attacked were the hated toll-gates.

 In the early 19th century many toll-gates on the roads in Wales were operated by trusts which were supposed to maintain and improve the roads, funding this from tolls.
 However, many trusts charged high tolls but spent the money on other things.
 Even where this was not done, the toll-gate laws imposed an additional financial burden on poor farming communities.
-The 'oppression', felt by the farmers, began in the late 1830s, when a group of toll-renters bought the right to collect tolls in the region's trusts (a common practice for turnpike trusts), who then tried to aggressively tried to recoup their investment.
+The 'oppression', felt by the farmers, began in the late 1830s, when a group of toll-renters bought the right to collect tolls in the region's trusts (a common practice for turnpike trusts), who then aggressively tried to recoup their investment.
 This group was led by Thomas Bullin, who was hated by those who paid his tolls.
 The main reason for his dislike was the exacting method of the toll collection and the big toll increases of side-bars.
 The side-bars were simple toll-gates, away from the main trunk roads, placed strategically on by-roads to catch any traffic that had tried to bypass the main toll booths via side lanes.
 These side-bars dramatically increased the cost of farmers' carting lime to their fields to fertilize or to reduce acidity in the soil.
 It was said that it cost ten times as much as the lime itself to cart it from Cardiff docks to a farm in the hills.